cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The VOPRF protocol begins with the client blinding its input, using the same `Blind` function as in {{oprf}}.
-Clients store the output `blind` locally and send a serialized `blindedElement` to the server for evaluation.
-Upon receipt, servers deserialize and process `blindedElement` to compute an evaluated element and DLEQ proof using the following `Evaluate` function.
+Clients store the output `blind` locally and send `blindedElement` to the server for evaluation.
+Upon receipt, servers process `blindedElement` to compute an evaluated element and DLEQ proof using the following `Evaluate` function.
-If deserialization fails, servers MUST abort the protocol with a `DeserializeError` failure.

 ~~~
 Input: